Ahmed-Basalib10/Volley_RecyclerView/README.md

     Mysingleton.getInstance(getApplicationContext()).addToRequestQueue(jsonArrayRequest);

- In this project will try to fetch ISON data from server  and will display them in recyclerView [This] (https://gist.githubusercontent.com/Ahmed-Basalib10/2a31961953d2887b5c6738f6fc72b232/raw/anime.json) is our JISON data
+ In this project will try to fetch JSON data from server  and will display them in recyclerView\
+ [This](https://gist.githubusercontent.com/Ahmed-Basalib10/2a31961953d2887b5c6738f6fc72b232/raw/anime.json) is our JSON data

 #Note:
 for loading the image you can use Glide or Picasso